Monroe man dies after falling from waterfall in Snohomish County

-A 26-year-old Monroe man who fell over the waterfall at Cedar Ponds in Snohomish County on Saturday has died, according to the Snohomish County Sheriff’s Office.
+A 26-year-old Monroe man who fell over the waterfall in the Cedar Ponds area in Snohomish County on Saturday has died, according to the Snohomish County Sheriff’s Office.

-The man and his brother both slipped on the wet, rocky area above the falls and fell into the water, according to Snohomish County Fire District 7.
-The Sheriff’s Office received reports of the men in the water around 4 p.m.
+Michael S. Guzman died of a head injury from his fall, the Snohomish County Medical Examiner’s Office said Monday.

-The brother was able to get himself out of the water, but the 26-year-old had to be rescued by deputies.
-It took officials more than an hour to reach him.
+Guzman and his brother slipped on the wet, rocky area above the falls and fell into the water, according to Snohomish County Fire District 7.
+Officials received reports of the men in the water around 4 p.m.

-The man was taken to EvergreenHealth Medical Center, where he was reported to be in critical condition, and he died that day, according to the Sheriff’s Office.
-He will be identified by the Snohomish County Medical Examiner’s Office.
+Guzman’s brother was able to get himself out of the water, but it took rescuers more than an hour to reach Guzman.
+He was taken to EvergreenHealth Medical Center, where he was reported to be in critical condition, and died that day, according to the Sheriff’s Office.

 A 28-year-old Everett woman drowned after falling from the same spot earlier this year, and a 22-year-old Monroe woman drowned there last year, according to the Sheriff’s Office.